 There are obvious differences between cars and trucks and motorcycles.
 Cars and trucks have doors and more wheels, of course.
 In a car or behind the wheel of a semi, you don’t get the wind in your hair and exhilaration that bikers experience on their rides.
 But the differences between vehicles and motorcycles extend beyond the obvious.

 When bikers are involved in accidents, the injuries can be much more severe than in car wrecks, even with helmets and other safety gear.
 When bikers seek compensation for their injuries in motorcycle accident lawsuits, they can face challenges that drivers don’t.
-If you have suffered injuries in a New Orleans motorcycle accident, it is important you retain a lawyer who understands these differences and knows how to overcome the unique issues involved in recovering compensation for injured bikers.
+If you have suffered injuries in a motorcycle accident in New Orleans, it is important you retain a New Orleans motorcycle accident lawyer who understands these differences and knows how to overcome the unique issues involved in recovering compensation for injured bikers.

 Bikers Face Greater Risk of Injury and Death

 The cold, hard truth for bikers is that every time they hit the road, they are putting themselves at significantly greater risk of death than the vehicle drivers they share the road with.
 In fact, per mile traveled in 2015, bikers were 29 times more likely to die in an accident than drivers were, according to federal government statistics.

 Even though motorcycles make up just about 3% of all registered vehicles nationwide, bikers made up more than 13% of all traffic fatalities in 2016, with almost 5,000 bikers killed in that year alone.
 In Louisiana, 1,385 people were injured or killed in motorcycle accidents in 2017, according to a report by Louisiana State University.